Virtual Care offers another avenue to support the veterinarian-client relationship.

 By assessing the use of technology in the veterinary space, the RCVM@OVC team has learned that, out of necessity, many veterinary teams increased their use of virtual consultations during the COVID-19 pandemic.

-The RCVM@OVC team is looking to support the uptake of virtual care by veterinary teams
+The RCVM@OVC team is studying ways to support the uptake of virtual care by veterinary teams

 With often-restricted client access to the veterinary clinic during the pandemic, virtual care was necessarily fast-tracked in many veterinary clinics.
 While the hope is that virtual care will someday increase efficiency and access to veterinary care, there are no evidence-based guidelines regarding the conditions of deployment that hold the greatest promise.
 Our team is undertaking steps to establish these parameters through research, to serve the profession as we move forward.